University-Projectss/Software-Engineering-Project/CONTRIBUTING.md

 Describe your changes in detail when opening a pull request, and provide context for your contribution.

-## Communication

-You can ask questions or discuss ideas with other contributors via email.

 ## Testing

 To maintain high code quality, we require tests for all new features and bug fixes.
 Follow the guidelines in [ARCHITECTURE.md](ARCHITECTURE.md) for testing your contributions.

-## Documentation

-Help us improve our documentation!
-If you find an error or have suggestions, submit a pull request to the [documentation file](https://github.com/inginerie-software-2023-2024/proiect-inginerie-software-boa/blob/main/README.md).

-Thank you for contributing to MinnieHealth!